-The Best and Worst Patriotic Superstars of All-Time in WWE
+The Best and Worst Patriotic Superstars of All Time in WWE

 Feuding with Eddie Guerrero, Layfield demanded Mexicans be sent back to their native country.
 In a memorable pre-taped vignette, he appeared at the border, catching immigrants entering the country illegally.
 He verbally unloaded on them and sent them packing.

-Worse, he went as far as to accuse the Guerrero family of being illegals, despite the fact that they were from El Paso, Texas.
+Worse, he went as far as to accuse the Guerrero family of being undocumented immigrants, despite the fact that they were from El Paso, Texas.

 That element of the character was short-lived, and thankfully so.
 It was intolerant and offensive to many and not at all something Layfield needed to gain heat.
 While he touted his proud patriotism, his actions and words were the exact opposite of what many in the country believe makes it great.

-By the time the JBL persona dropped that element of his character and became the corrupt businessman who cheats his way to victory and, eventually, the WWE Championships, he was a made man and a main event attraction for the first time in his career.
+By the time the JBL persona dropped that element of his character and became the corrupt businessman who cheated his way to victory and, eventually, the WWE Championships, he was a made man and a main event attraction for the first time in his career.

-The politicalness of it all was unnecessary and only created controversy that did not reflect the entire American spirit.
+The politicalness of it all was unnecessary and only created controversy that did not reflect the American spirit.

 Best: "Hacksaw" Jim Duggan

-Hacksaw Jim Duggan may not have been the world's most technically sound Superstar but his love of American was never in question, nor was the heart with which he approached every match.
-Approaching the ring with his trusty two-by-four in one hand and the American flag in the other, he was the embodiment of the blue collar worker.
+Hacksaw Jim Duggan may not have been the world's most technically sound Superstar, but his love of America was never in question, nor was the heart with which he approached every match.

+Approaching the ring with his trusty two-by-four in one hand and the American flag in the other, he was the embodiment of the blue-collar worker.

 He fought for what he believed in, stood up to bullies and chanted "U.S.A." every opportunity he had.